The Kids

 It was very meaningful meeting those kids and their teachers.
 I wonder if they went home and told their parents about these cyclists riding by.

 We had located one of the other groups and could have had two groups visit the cancer center.
-I have a personal interest in pediatric cancer and count this failed visit, even though it was not planned, as my one disappointment in the trip.
+I have a personal interest in pediatric cancer and count this failed visit, even though it was not planned, as one of my disappointments in the trip.

 Andy Veliuona and Rob Keleher